sbmlteam/sbml-test-suite/cases/semantic/+README.txt

   package, in the format "submodelID__variableID".

-absolute: A float-point number representing the absolute difference permitted for this test case when evaluating a software tool.
-The formula used to calculate data point differences is discussed below.
+absolute: A float-point number representing the absolute difference permitted for this test case when comparing numerical values to the results to those produced by a software tool.
+The meaning of this tolerance and the formula used to calculate data point differences is discussed below.

-relative: A float-point number representing the relative difference permitted for this test case when evaluating a software tool.
+relative: A float-point number representing the relative difference permitted for this test case when comparing numerical values to the results produced by a software tool.
 The value of 0.0001 was the tolerance agreed upon by the SBML community during discussions at SBML Hackathons in 2008.
-The formula used to calculate data point differences is discussed below.
+The meaning of this tolerance and the formula used to calculate data point differences is discussed below.

 amount: A list of the variable whose output in the results file is in amount (not concentration) units.
 This list of variables must be a